Last Updated on October 29, 2021 by Sophie

 Some might think that the topics covered in Alderton’s memoir, Everything I Know About Love, are vapid, self-serving, and at times, narcissistic (and I read some reviews to this effect).
 However, it’s more about a woman who makes mistakes, is not afraid to admit them and is just trying to figure it all out (much like the rest of us!)

 It’s a great book for those who are feeling a little lost and, while their friends are getting married, are feeling a little left behind.
 It’s also the kind of book for hopeless romantics.
 Finally, I would also argue that, while dating men is discussed in great detail, the book is more of an homage to female friendships and sisterly bonds than anything else.
+If you enjoy books in the coming of age genre, then be sure to check out our guide to books similar to Everything I Know About Love.

 Star Rating for Everything I Know About Love